Lux-AI-Challenge/Lux-Design-S1/kits/cpp/README.md

 After setting up and running the `source ./emsdk_env.sh` (or `emsdk_env.bat` on Windows) command provided in the instructions, you should now have a program called `emcc` that you can run.

 Now copy one of the folders, `organic` or `simple` which are two starting strategies provided by us along with the necessary infrastructure to compete in the competition.
-You may edit anything you want, but make sure to always have a `main.cpp` file that follows the structure given by us.
+You may edit anything you want, but make sure to always have a `main.cpp` file that follows the structure given by us and refrain from editing `main.py`

 ## Running Matches and Submission to Competition